-We hold onto a strong interdependent partnership between Young Life Africa staff and ministry and Young Life in the United States – a sharing of gifts and resources.
+We hold onto a strong interdependent partnership between Young Life Africa and Young Life in the United States – a sharing of gifts and resources.
 We believe God has blessed the Young Life Africa family with unique gifts (faith, love, life in the Spirit) which are desperately needed in the United States – we want our friends in the U.S. to experience these and grow together.

 a million kids by going slow